0xronin/30-days-SmartContractProgrammer/Day01/readme.md

 - ```(input_datatype input_name, input_datatype input_name, ...)``` The function contains the input datatype and the name of the input inside the paranthesis.
 - ```external``` when we deploy the contract we will be able to call this function.
+> External visibility is quite similar to the public visibility for functions.
+External is better than public if you know that you are only calling the function externally (outside the EVM).
+Public visibility requires more gas because it can be called externally and internally, which complicates the assembly code
 - ```pure``` means this function is read only, it does not write anything to the blockchain.
 - ```returns()``` declares the type of output returned which is written inside the paranthesis.